Annie0L/Total-Volume-of-N-Spheres/README.md

 # Total-Volume-of-N-Spheres
-Calculates the total volume of N spheres with same or varying radii.
+Calculates the total volume of N spheres with same radii.